labermt/CST238SRS01/REPORT.md

 Issues:

 	- Persistent data
-	- Error messages on Spinners
+	- Error messages on Spinners not showing

 Would be nice:

 	- Make Date button bigger
 	- Error message on spinners
 	- Keyboard hangs on entering name
+	- Overall "look"